agodwinp/item-catalog/README.md

     $ cd udacity-item-catalog
     $ python application.py

 When you run the final command, you should now see that within the Vagrant VM the application is being served on "http://0.0.0.0:8000".
 To access the web application, open up a new web browser window on the same machine and go to this URL address: "http://0.0.0.0:8000" or "http://localhost:8000".

-If this connects successfully, you will see a GET request within the Vagrant VM output and the landing page for the web application, prompting the user to `Enter` the site or `Login`.
+If this connects successfully, you will see a GET request within the Vagrant VM output and the landing page for the web application within the web browser, prompting the user to `Enter` the site or `Login`.

 ***Well done!*** You ran a data driven web application running on a Linux VM!
 Let me know what you think!